 People respond to a diagnosis of epilepsy in different ways, and it can take time to get used to.
 For some people it's a relief, especially if they have been waiting for a diagnosis for a long time.
 For others, it may be a shock.
 It can be a difficult time, with many challenges.
-You might experience lots of different, and changing, emotions.
+You might be experiencing lots of different, and changing, emotions.

 Giving yourself time to work out how your epilepsy affects you and what choices to make, can be helpful.
-There may be people close to you who may support you, and they might like to see this leaflet too.
+There may be people close to you who may support you, and they might like to see this information too.

-This leaflet was created with the help of people with epilepsy, and includes some of their quotes later in the leaflet.
-It also includes information on topics people told us they would have found helpful when they were diagnosed with epilepsy.
+This information was created with the help of people with epilepsy.
+It includes topics people told us they would have found helpful to know about when they were diagnosed with epilepsy.
 People with epilepsy told us that support and information can really help when newly diagnosed.

 Although some people want information and support straight away, others want to wait for a while until they feel ready to start finding out more.
-This leaflet has information that you can dip into when you are ready, and read at your own pace.
+If you are looking for more information, emotional support, or time to talk, you might like to contact our confidential helpline (see details below).